paulohfev/paulohfev/README.md

 ## Hi there 👋

 I'm a Front-End Developer, currently living in Brazil.
-I'm always seeking to improve my skills!

-### Overview

 :computer: Experience in building awesome applications with React.js, Next.js, Redux.js, TypeScript and Jekyll.rb <br />
 :muscle: Passionate about making cool animations and transition for the web <br />